 BSCC's financial statements are designed to emulate corporate presentation models whereby all Corporation activities are consolidated into one total.
 The focus of the Statements of Net Position is designed to be similar to bottom line results for the Corporation.
 This Statement combines and consolidates current financial resources (short-term spendable resources) with capital assets.
-The Statements of Revenues, Expenses, and Changes in Net Position focus on BSCC's start-up activities, which are supported by operating revenues after Ready for Service was declared on

-December 7, 2017.
-This approach is intended to summarize and simplify the user's analysis of cost of various BSCC services to the public.
+The Statements of Revenues, Expenses, and Changes in Net Position reflect BSCC's operating activities, which are supported by revenues after Ready for Service was declared on December 7, 2017.
+This approach is intended to summarize and simplify the user's analysis of the cost of various BSCC services to the public.